 With respect to Proposal 1 (Election of Directors) you will have the choice to vote "FOR," "AGAINST" or "ABSTAIN" with respect to each nominee.
 With respect to Proposals 2 and 3, you will have the choice to vote "FOR," "AGAINST" or "ABSTAIN."
-With respect to Proposal 4, you will have the choice to vote "ONE YEAR," "TWO YEARS," "THREE YEARS," or "ABSTAIN."
 The Board recommends stockholders vote as follows:

-Board Recommendation "FOR" the election of each of the two directors nominated by the Board, each for a three-year term expiring at the 2025 annual meeting of stockholders "FOR" ratification of the appointment of Deloitte & Touche LLP ("Deloitte") as independent registered public accounting firm for 2022 "FOR" advisory approval of our named executive officer compensation "FOR" a frequency of one year for the stockholder advisory vote on named executive officer compensation
+Proposal Board Recommendation 1 "FOR" the election of each of the three directors nominated by the Board, each for a three-year term expiring at the 2026 annual meeting of stockholders 2 "FOR" ratification of the appointment of Deloitte & Touche LLP ("Deloitte") as independent registered public accounting firm for 2023 3 "FOR" advisory approval of our named executive officer compensation